Characterizing stochastic cell cycle dynamics in exponential growth: Results

 To understand the biological significance of the Laplace transform of the lifetime PDF, consider the generalized f-mean (or Kolmogorov mean) where the random variable $t$ is first transformed by function $g$, an arithmetic mean is performed, and then the inverse function is applied to generate a generalized expectation \cite{Kolmogorov1930}:

 where $\mathbb{E}_{t}$ is the arithmetic expectation over random variable $t$.
 Both the harmonic mean and geometric mean are special cases of this more general formulation.
-The Laplace transform of the state-lifetime PDF can be reinterpreted as the expectation of $g(t) = \exp(-k t )$ and therefore we can generate the f-mean:
+The Laplace transform of the lifetime and age PDFs can be reinterpreted as the expectation of $g(t) = \exp(-k t )$ and therefore we can generate the f-means:

-which can be understood as the exponential-mean of the lifetime of state $j$.
+which can be understood as the exponential-mean of the lifetime and age of state $j$ respectively.

 Before returning to our model, we will explore the behavior of the exponential mean.
 Consider the special case of a distribution that is very narrow relative to the growth rate.
 In this case: